 As mentioned earlier, tissues in the eyes become damaged from oxidative stress and inflammation that’s built up over time due to age and an unhealthy lifestyle.
 Studies show that omega-3 fatty acids and antioxidants like vitamin E and vitamin C are beneficial for individuals whose immune systems have been weakened due to poor diets, chronic stress and illnesses.

 They’re also important for development of the eyes in infants and children.
-According to an analysis of several studies conducted by researchers at the Harvard School of Public Health, infants who were fed omega-3 (DHA) supplemented formulas showed significantly better visual acuity at 2 and 4 months of age compared to those not receiving omega-3s.
-(13)
+According to an analysis of several studies conducted by researchers at the Harvard School of Public Health, infants who were fed omega-3 (DHA) supplemented formulas showed significantly better visual acuity at two and four months of age compared to those not receiving omega-3s.

 Wondering how many fruits and veggies you need to get plenty of these beneficial eye vitamins?